olibartfast/object-detection-inference/ExportInstructions.md

 ## YoloV6
 #### OnnxRuntime
 Weights to export in ONNX format or download from [yolov6 repo](https://github.com/meituan/YOLOv6/tree/main/deploy/ONNX).
 Posteprocessing code is identical to yolov5-v7.

+## RT-DETR
+#### OnnxRuntime
+[following official documentation](https://docs.ultralytics.com/quickstart/) and export the model in different formats, you can use the following commands: yolo export model=best.pt(a trained or ptretrained rtdetr-l or trdetr-x) format=onnx

 ## YoloV7
 #### OnnxRuntime